MicrosoftDocs/power-platform/power-platform/well-architected/reliability/handle-transient-faults.md

 ---
-title: Recommendations for handling transient faults
+title: Handle transient faults recommendation
-description: Learn about recommendations for handling transient faults in your cloud applications.
+description: Learn how to strengthen the resiliency of your workload by implementing transient fault handling.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft